cdepage/zerodep/packages/is/is.json/README.md

 The following @zerodep packages may be helpful or more appropriate for your specific case:

-- [@zerodep/is.number](https://www.npmjs.com/package/@zerodep/is.number) - checks if a value is an json or float
+- [@zerodep/is.object](https://www.npmjs.com/package/@zerodep/is.object) - checks if a value is an object
-- [@zerodep/is.float](https://www.npmjs.com/package/@zerodep/is.float) - checks if a value is float
-- [@zerodep/is.bigint](https://www.npmjs.com/package/@zerodep/is.bigint) - checks if a value is a BigInt
+- [@zerodep/to.json](https://www.npmjs.com/package/@zerodep/to.json) - converts a value to a JSON object
-- [@zerodep/guard.json](https://www.npmjs.com/package/@zerodep/guard.json) - only allows JSON objects (throws an error for non-JSON values), reduces the need to write `if/else` code

 ## Advantages of @zerodep Packages